openstack/cinder/doc/source/configuration/block-storage/policy-personas.rst

 -----------------------

 For reasons that will become clear in this section, the secure RBAC effort is being implemented in Cinder in two phases.
-In Xena, there are three personas.
+In Xena and Yoga, there are three personas.

-.. list-table:: The 3 Xena Personas
+.. list-table:: The 3 Xena/Yoga Personas
    :header-rows: 1

    * - who